joeflack4/IceHrmOS--Home-Health-Edition/README.md

 Visit ICE HRM installation path in your browser.

 During the installation form, fill in details appropriately.
-You should enter the databse name, user name and password that you previously set up.
+You should enter the database name, user name and password that you previously set up.

 Once the application is installed, refresh the page if necessary.
 Use the following credentials to log in to your ICE HRM instance: Username - admin / Password - admin